-- Contains all of the required materials. - Demonstrates a conscious consideration of audience by including prose that fits the assignments. - On the whole, its papers have: - o clear purpose (usually an argument) that drives the entire piece. - o clear and appropriate organizing principle. - o logically ordered and well developed supporting points. - o sufficiently varied sentence structure. - o adequately smooth transitions. - o almost no grammatical and mechanical errors. - o almost flawless documentation using MLA style, where needed. - The writing in a passing portfolio is organized, clear, coherent, and correct.
+- Contains all of the required materials. - Demonstrates a conscious consideration of audience by including prose that fits the assignments. - On the whole, its papers have: - clear purpose (usually an argument) that drives the entire piece. - clear and appropriate organizing principle. - o logically ordered and well developed supporting points. - o sufficiently varied sentence structure. - adequately smooth transitions. - o almost no grammatical and mechanical errors.